 The Era of Industrialization of AI — and India’s Strategic Opportunity

 But, this is not just a large number.
 It's a structural break.
-For two decades, technology was defined by its asset-light character.
+For more than two decades, technology was defined by its asset-light character.
 Code scaled faster than concrete.
 Software displaced steel.
-Platforms replaced plant.
+Platforms replaced plants.

 This paradigm is now reversing.

 Artificial Intelligence at frontier scale is not asset-light.
 It is infrastructure-dependent.
-It demands hyperscale data centres, gigawatts of power, advanced cooling systems, semiconductor supply chains, and physical redundancy engineered for near-zero downtime.
+It demands hyperscale data-centres, gigawatts of power, liquid cooling systems, semiconductor supply chains, and physical redundancy engineered for near-zero downtime.
 The firms once celebrated for minimal capital intensity are now building industrial-scale infrastructure.

 We are entering the era of Industrialisation of AI — where tech giants are no longer just coding—they are building the physical crust of technology, to house and deploy AI at industrial scale.